chrisallenlane/git-ripped/README.md

 `git-ripped` is a `git` [post-commit] script that encourages you to take an exercise break after every commit.
-Think of it as a Python compatibility layer between your unused exercise equipment and your soft, shitty programmer body.
+Think of it as a Python compatibility layer between your enfeebled programmer body and your unused exercise equipment.

 ![Imgur](http://i.imgur.com/rPOUZOD.png)